 Pontiac was an automobile brand established in 1926 by General Motors and became one of its most popular vehicle lines until it was discontinued in 2009.
 The brand was marketed by GM for many years as its performance division, specializing in mainstream performance vehicles, many of which have become classics.

 In 1893, Edward Murphy created the Pontiac Buggy Company in Pontiac, Michigan.
-Realizing that motor cars were the wave of the future due to the fact that sales were now surpassing those of the carriages the company was producing at the time, the business was incorporated into an auto company called the Oakland Motor Car Company in 1907.
+Eventually, Pontiac realized that motor cars were the wave of the future when automobile sales surpassed those of the carriages.
+The business incorporated into an auto company called the Oakland Motor Car Company in 1907.
 The name Oakland was said to have been chosen by Murphy because that was the name of the county in Pontiac, Michigan that the company was located in, and because cross-town rival Pontiac Spring and Wagon Works, founded in 1899 by Albert North and Harry Hamilton, was already making a type of motor wagon under the Pontiac moniker at the time.
-While this "Pontiac"-named automobile is related to Oakland, it is not generally thought to be part of the history of the later Pontiac make.
+While this "Pontiac" named automobile is related to Oakland, it is not generally thought to be part of the history of the later Pontiac make.

 A Legacy of Great Vehicles

 The new Pontiac line filled the gap between Chevrolet and Oldsmobile GM vehicles to provide a more affordable mid-level car.
 1926 saw the first Pontiac cars roll off the line—the series 6-27 coupe or sedan—and both had hard tops to protect passengers from the elements and traveled at a max speed of 50 mph.
 After that time, Pontiac became GM's mid-level automobile, featuring sporty design and performance while being affordably priced.
 For over 30 years, the companies’ vehicles sported an Indian motif throughout, but in 1959its infamous Arrowhead design was implemented and remained for the life of the brand.